-Nevada to Increase Auto Insurance Minimums in July 2018
+Nevada Increased Auto Insurance Minimums in July 2018

-Nevada’s insurance minimums have gone up, and you will soon be seeing big changes to your policy and premiums.
-Here’s what you need to know to comply with the new law.
+Nevada’s insurance minimums have gone up, and you likely saw big changes to your policy and premiums.
+Here’s what you need to know to comply with the new law now.

 What are Insurance Minimums?